Find a Therapist for Self-Esteem in Alamosa

 1455 Frazee Road, San Diego, California 92108

 Kristen Ackerman is a Licensed Marriage and Family Therapist (LMFT) in San Diego, California and has been in practice for 10 years.
-They treat Self Esteem, Sexual Identity, Peer Difficulties.
+They treat Self Esteem, Women's Issues, Academic Concerns.

 Providing affirming, supportive, and collaborative therapy to foster insight, build self-awareness, strengthen confidence, and navigate life challenges.